oavla/oav/README.md

 Ulrua.
-A lightweight proxy that support most sties.
+A sleek, lightweight and fast proxy.

 Want to see how it looks like? https://pxy.oav.icu